salesforce/django-declarative-apis/docs/source/endpoint_resource.rst

 Endpoint Resource
 ==================
-A endpoint resource maps to a single URL endpoint in a Django app’s urls.py.
+An endpoint resource maps to a single URL endpoint in a Django app’s urls.py.
 Each endpoint resource can have one or more :code:`EndpointDefinition` that implements the handler code.
 HTTP verbs such as :code:`POST`, :code:`GET`, along with parameters present in the request determine which :code:`EndpointDefinition` is used.

 Set Up Resource Adapter